 In 2002, MetroLINK began using a GPS/CAD AVL System known as INIT (Innovations in Transportation, Inc.) on the Metro system, which provides various technologies to improve rider information, system efficiency, and data collection systems.
 Bus and operator communication occurs via a command center located in the heart of Metro's Operations and Maintenance Center.
 Real-time location information provides vital information for dispatch and customer service functions.
 In addition, when buses enter MetroLINK's facility, they automatically connect to a wireless network and send detailed information to a statistics database.
 This information can then be used to perform extensive route analysis and obtain detailed passenger and fleet information.
-The INIT system provides real-time passenger information, which is displayed on LED signs or LCD screens at main transfer points and passenger shelters..
+The INIT system provides real-time passenger information, which is displayed on LED signs or LCD screens at main transfer points and passenger shelters.
 The system allows passengers with mobile devices to utilize a "TxtLINK" service, which provides over 2,000 stop codes that provide real-time route information via text.
 Additionally, route and schedule information is provided to Google Transit, which allows riders to plan a transit trip using the Google Maps feature.
 In early 2013, Metro released the "My QC Metro" mobile app, which uses a rider's GPS location from a mobile device to identify nearby stops and real-time arrival information.
-MetroLINK is currently working on a new version of the mobile app, which will provide an interactive map with real-time bus locations.
-MetroLINK is currently undergoing an upgrade of its original INIT equipment to provide the latest technology to its fleet.
+MetroLINK continues to upgrade its utilization of real-time technology with CAD/AVL technology and Google Trip Planner.
+Real-time LED signage at bus shelters and transfer stations allows passengers to have up-tothe-minute information on their bus.
+All three transit systems have purchased the TransLoc mobile app that allows real-time information, arrival alerts, and route assistance.
+MetroLINK is also investigating automation and driver assistance technology.
+Collision avoidance technology was installed in 2020.